Dr. Gabel strives to seek holistic solutions for hair loss patients, and incorporates both surgical and non-surgical treatment plans into his

 The second group had men aged 18 to 50, who had used finasteride for hair loss but did not show sexual symptoms after discontinuation.
 The third group consisted of men aged 18 to 50 years, who had never used finasteride nor had any sexual symptoms.

-The researchers did not include men over 50 since these sexual symptoms can often arise on account of age related factors.
-Men who reported symptoms of depressions before using finasteride were excluded from the study so as to not skew the results.
+The researchers did not include men over 50 since these sexual symptoms can often arise on account of age-related factors.
+Men who reported symptoms of depression before using finasteride were excluded from the study so as to not skew the results.

-The study was careful to perform a comprehensive assessment of hormone levels using highly specific liquid chromatography tandem mass spectrometry assays, body composition, mood, affect and cognitive function.
+The study was careful to perform a comprehensive assessment of hormone levels using highly specific liquid chromatography-tandem mass spectrometry assays, body composition, mood, affect, and cognitive function.
 This systematic evaluation of men who reported persistent sexual symptoms after discontinuation of finasteride therapy for hair loss found no evidence of androgen deficiency.
-Additionally, the bio indicators of androgen activity such as hair growth, acne and serum production, hematocrit, prostate-specific antigen (PSA) levels, indicator of prostate cancer, lean body mass were similar across all three groups.
+Additionally, the bio-indicators of androgen activity such as hair growth, acne and sebum production, hematocrit, prostate-specific antigen (PSA) levels, indicators of prostate cancer, and lean body mass were similar across all three groups.

 Finasteride and Depression